luke-grayland/PayMeAPI/README.md

 This Java/Spring Boot REST API offers functionality to issue and manage payment cards along with their associated KYC-verified user profiles.
 Includes capabilities to: create, view, and update cards; retrieve card transactions; store, access, and analyze spending data; trigger automatic card blocking using SafeBet mechanism.

-SafeBet evaluates spend data from the past 24 hours to decide if a card should be temporarily blocked, based on total spend, frequency, and individual transaction size relative to average monthly income.
+SafeBet mechanism evaluates spend data from the past 24 hours to decide if a card should be temporarily blocked, based on total spend, frequency, and individual transaction size relative to average monthly income.

 **Live Demo/Swagger Documentation (Hosted on AWS using Elastic Beanstalk):**